-DURATION OF ACTUARIAL ACCRUED LIABILITY
+DURATION OF ACTUARIAL LIABILITIES

-The modified duration (as opposed to the McCaulay duration) may be used to approximate the sensitivity of the accrued liability to a small change in the assumed rate of return.
+The modified duration (as opposed to the Macaulay duration) may be used to approximate the sensitivity of the liability to a small change in the assumed rate of return.
 For example, a modified duration of 10 indicates that the liability would change by approximately 10% if the assumed rate of return were changed by 1% (i.e. from 7.5% to 6.5%).